 “Bike lane?
 I’ll just be a minute.”

 Bike lanes are safety infrastructure!
-What the hell is wrong with you?
 They exist because people on bikes are moving through the streets unprotected from people like you, who are moving around the city inside two- or three- or six-ton safety cages, usually too fast and almost always without proper care.

 If you’re parked in a bike lane, or loading in a bike lane, or “just dropping someone off” in a bike lane, you’re pushing someone more vulnerable than you—someone who could easily be crushed to death, and much more easily break a leg or an arm—into active traffic.
-That’s sociopathic!
+So don’t do it unless you genuinely have to!

 What the law says: Don’t drive or park in bike lanes.
 And don’t even load passengers in them if you can avoid it.